godaddy/asherah/docs/TestingApproach.md

 Ensure that all keys and data row records are created as expected.

+## Cross-language Testing Framework (CLTF)
+A cross-language testing framework has been implemented using [Gherkin/Cucumber](https://cucumber.io/docs/gherkin/).
+The CLTF validates inter-language operability between all supported languages by running the following features.

+- Encrypt operation in all languages
+- Decrypt operation for the encrypted payload generated in all languages

 ## Future Work
-- Investigate using [Gherkin/Cucumber](https://cucumber.io/docs/gherkin/) for formal cross-language test specifications.
-- Expand the testing framework by adding automated inter-language operations. (e.g. Encrypting in one language and decrypting using other)
+- Expand CLTF by adding additional inter-language features.
 - Add test cases for queued key rotation when implemented.